 The Book of Slime.
 A Slippery Trail in Earth's History

 Slime is an ambiguous thing.
 Slime is both disgusting and delightful.
-Slime is both a vehicle for pathogens and the strongest weapon of our immune system.
+Slime is both a vehicle for pathogens and a powerful weapon of our immune system.
 Slime is the substance through which our world moves.
 Slime exists at the intersection...

-of everything: between various organs and layers of our body, as well as between land, water, and air in the surrounding environment.
-In the natural world, it often becomes the decisive argument in a fatal confrontation between predator and prey, and also plays a key role in the curious mating practices of underwater gastropods.
-In this amazing book, Suzanne Wedlich takes a tour through the three-billion-year history of slime: from the role it played in the evolution of life on this planet to how it might manifest in the post-human life of the future.
+of everything: between the various organs and layers of our body, as well as between the earth, water, and air in the environment.
+In the natural world, it often becomes the decisive argument in the fatal struggle between predator and prey and plays a key role in the curious mating practices of underwater mollusks.
+In this astonishing book, Suzanne Wedlich takes us on a tour through the three-billion-year history of slime: from the role it played in the evolution of life on this planet to how it might manifest in the post-human life of the future.
 Wedlich explores the cultural and emotional significance of slime, from its special role in horror films to its subtle influence on Art Nouveau style.
-Slime is what unites Patricia Highsmith's love for snails, John Steinbeck's disgust for mixins, and Emperor Hirohito's passion for jellyfish.
+Slime unites Patricia Highsmith's love of snails, John Steinbeck's disgust for mixes, and Emperor Hirohito's passion for jellyfish.

 Slime is an ambiguous thing.
 Slime is both disgusting and delightful.
-Slime is both a vehicle for pathogens and the strongest weapon of our immune system.
+Slime is both a vehicle for pathogens and a powerful weapon of our immune system.
 Slime is the substance through which our world moves.
-Slime exists at the intersection of everything: between various organs and layers of our body, as well as between land, water, and air in the surrounding environment.
-In the natural world, it often becomes the decisive argument in a fatal confrontation between predator and prey, and also plays a key role in the curious mating practices of underwater gastropods.
-In this amazing book, Suzanne Wedlich takes a tour through the three-billion-year history of slime: from the role it played in the evolution of life on this planet to how it might manifest in the post-human life of the future.
+Slime exists at the intersection of everything: between the various organs and layers of our body, as well as between the earth, water, and air in the environment.
+In the natural world, it often becomes the decisive argument in the fatal struggle between predator and prey and plays a key role in the curious mating practices of underwater mollusks.
+In this astonishing book, Suzanne Wedlich takes us on a tour through the three-billion-year history of slime: from the role it played in the evolution of life on this planet to how it might manifest in the post-human life of the future.
 Wedlich explores the cultural and emotional significance of slime, from its special role in horror films to its subtle influence on Art Nouveau style.
-Slime is what unites Patricia Highsmith's love for snails, John Steinbeck's disgust for mixins, and Emperor Hirohito's passion for jellyfish.
+Slime unites Patricia Highsmith's love of snails, John Steinbeck's disgust for mixes, and Emperor Hirohito's passion for jellyfish.

 In stock